johnlecocq/blog_johnlecocq/content/post/2023-09-16-how-to-create-a-responsive-html-iframe-element-for-dimensionally-dynamic-contents/index.md

-# How to Embed an Dynamic iframe
+# How to Embed a Dynamic iframe

 The excellent R team brought us Shiny, an R-focused framework for web application development.
 These apps may be shared with others by hosting them on a web server.
 Once hosted on a web server, one may simply embed their web applications into a webpage using a simple iframe!